3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

 To initialize your build environment, you need to run:

     mkdir oe-qcom && cd oe-qcom
-    repo init -u https://github.com/ndechesne/qcom-oe-manifest.git -b jethro
+    repo init -u https://github.com/96boards/oe-rpb-manifest.git -b jethro
     repo sync
     source setup-environment [<build folder>]

 * after the command `repo sync` returns, all the OpenEmbedded recipes have been downloaded locally.
 * you will be prompted to choose the target machine, pick `dragonboard-410c`
+* you will be prompted to choose the distro, for now, it is recommended to use 'rpb'
-* <build folder> is optional, if missing it will default to `build-$MACHINE`
+* <build folder> is optional, if missing it will default to `build-$DISTRO`

 The script `setup-environment` will create sane default configuration files in <build folder>/conf, you can inspect them and modify them if needed.
+Note that conf/local.conf and conf/bblayers.conf are symlink , and under source control.
+So it is generally better not to modify them, and use conf/site.conf and conf/auto.conf instead.

 # Build a minimal, console-only image